zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Objective

-Obtain the name servers names (extracted from the NS records) from apex of the child zone.
+Obtain the name server names (extracted from the NS records) from apex of the child zone.
 For [in-bailiwick] name server names obtain the IP addresses from the child zone.
 For the [out-of-bailiwick] name server names obtain the IP addreses from resolver lookup.